 - To control the pain that you may feel in your face and mouth, you can continue taking the medication that your health care provider prescribed.
 For minor pain, some people prefer to use acetaminophen or ibuprofen.

-- If you notice some puffiness around where your teeth were removed, you can ice your cheeks (on the outside) for ten minutes at a time, leaving at least twenty minutes in between icings — this should help bring the swelling down and lessen some of the pain.
+- If you notice some puffiness around where your teeth were removed, you can ice your cheeks (on the outside) for ten minutes at a time, leaving at least 20 minutes in between icings — this is done to help bring the swelling down and lessen some of the pain.

 - Once the initial bleeding has stopped and the clots have taken hold in the tooth sockets, you might be ready to eat.
 To protect the clots, it's best not to chew in those areas at all.
 Steer clear of hot liquids, alcohol, and caffeine, but make sure to drink plenty of clear liquids to stay hydrated.
 Try sticking to a liquid diet or soft foods.
 With liquids, it's best not to use straws because the suction could dislodge your clots.